hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

 Enables or disables [online pruning of historical block data](../../how-to/pre-merge-history-expiry.md#online-pruning) for pre-merge Proof of Work (PoW) blocks, retaining only the headers.
+The option also activates garbage collection settings that works for both online and offline pruning.
+The default is `false`.
-The option also activates garbage collection settings that works for both online and offline pruning mechanisms, so that the reclaimed storage is compacted quickly, freeing disk space without manual intervention.
+mechanisms, so that the reclaimed storage is compacted quickly, freeing disk space without manual intervention.

 The default is `false`.